About this listing

-This bedroom listing that you are viewing here has a double bed, and is located on the third floor.
-It has a great view, and privacy.
+This bedroom listing that you are viewing here has a twin bed, and is located on the second floor.
+It is conveniently located across from the bathroom.
 All rooms include bed and bath linens, and access to two full bathrooms (one with a large stall and rain-shower, the other with a deep soaking tub--we also have a lovely outside shower available during warm months).
 A self-serve breakfast of locally produced foods is also included in nightly rate.

 Our open living/dining room area is naturally well lit with views across the valley and woodlands.
 The house is sited above the confluence of two streams, and has a large south-facing deck, screened porch and stone patios, offering space for relaxing or working outdoors.
 High speed internet and wifi are available, but no television.
 Cell coverage is poor at the house, but a land line is available for domestic calls.

 We have a friendly Corgi, a shy Great Pyrenees, a rescue poodle-ish pup and one gentle cat.
+We also have a flock of Icelandic chickens that tills our garden and provides fresh organic eggs every day.
 Many wild birds visit our feeders year round.
 In the summer, our house is surrounded by perennial and vegetable gardens, and a growing orchard on the hill above.